 Where to Go

 The first thing to do is to go online and search for lenders that use other data.
 These companies tend to provide better rates and terms for people with scant credit histories.
-Of course, you might still need to have something on your credit report, but the lender looks at your entire financial profile.
+Of course, you might still need to have something on your credit report, but the installment loan lender looks at your entire financial profile.

 Another option is to go to your credit union.
 If you’re a member, you might have better luck with approval.
 The staff know you and can see how much money you have and that you pay bills on time, especially if you use the app’s bill pay feature.

-While most people try not to, payday and title loans are also examples of no credit check loans.
+While most people try not to, payday loans no credit check and title loans are also examples of no credit check loans.
 Typically, they have significantly higher APRs, and you’re expected to pay them off in a short amount of time.
 It’s very easy to get into recurring debt by using them, so it might be best to use them as a last resort and only when absolutely necessary.